Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models: Related Works

 A neural network is a type of computational model that draws inspiration from the structure and operation of the human brain.
 It is a hierarchy of neurons, or interconnected nodes, arranged in layers.
 When a neural network contains several layers, it becomes a deep neural network.
 Deep learning is the usage of neural networks that have numerous hidden layers, which enables them to learn hierarchical data representations.
 Deep learning approaches, as opposed to traditional machine learning, are able to recognize significant features and grasp the semantic context of textual input.
 In this section, we discuss the relevant literature which was based on neural network models.

-Sharma et al. \cite{bib11} adopted Convoluted Neural Network (CNN) based approach built upon a hybrid feature extraction model.
+Sharma et al. \cite{bib11} adopted Convolutional Neural Network (CNN) based approach built upon a hybrid feature extraction model.
 They created their own dataset by crawling satire news portal - Motikontho for satire news and real news from Prothom ALo and Ittefaq, two popular news media.
 They gather 1480 satire news and to balance the dataset, they picked the same amount from the real news.
+For vectorization, They used 1000-dimensional TF-IDF vectorizer and 10-dimensional Word2Vec which resulted in 1000 x 10 x 2 (2D embeddings with separate positive and negative channels) document representation.
 With this balanced training, they were able to achieve 0.96 in accuracy.